Allison Transmission Holdings, Inc. research snapshot

 ALSN AI Trading Strategy Framework

 The ALSN AI trading strategy is a rules-based framework, not personalized advice.
-Pair price signals with order trends, truck and construction demand, Off-Highway integration milestones, adjusted free cash flow, net debt, and customer powertrain choices.
+Pair price signals with order trends, truck and construction demand, defense contract milestones, Off-Highway integration progress, adjusted free cash flow, net debt, and customer powertrain choices.

 Trend-following setup

-Consider a trend-following framework only after price reclaims the 50-day average, holds above it, and confirms the move with stronger volume plus stable core transmission sales or improving guidance.
+Consider a trend-following framework only after price reclaims the 50-day average near $116.19, holds above it, and confirms the move with stronger volume plus stable core transmission sales, defense order updates, or improving guidance from the August 3 report.

 Mean-reversion setup

-Do not average down automatically if debt, interest expense, core volumes, or electric powertrain adoption show structural deterioration.
+Do not average down automatically if debt, interest expense, core volumes, integration costs, or electric powertrain adoption show structural deterioration.

 Fundamental monitor

-Track consolidated and core segment revenue, adjusted EBITDA margin, acquisition-related costs, adjusted free cash flow, total debt, net leverage, repurchases, dividend growth, and the mix of electric, hybrid, and conventional products.
+Track consolidated and core segment revenue, adjusted EBITDA margin, acquisition-related costs, adjusted free cash flow, total debt, net leverage, repurchases, dividend growth, defense contract announcements and delivery timing, and the mix of electric, hybrid, and conventional products.

-Reduce confidence when the stock rises on multiple expansion while debt stays elevated, core sales fall, or the acquired business misses its guided revenue and synergy path.
+Reduce confidence when the stock rises on multiple expansion while debt stays elevated, core sales fall, defense timing slips, or the acquired business misses its guided revenue and synergy path.

 Investment research summary